 If you live in a state not mentioned, this means, unfortunately, legal online gambling is not yet available.

-You can - providing your state allows you to.
+Providing your state allows you to, yes!

 More and more states are introducing rules to allow online gambling solely via a mobile device.

 If you're in one of the states below, you can wager freely from a smartphone anywhere within state lines.